 - 1. Liquid Petroleum Tanks - a.
 Generator engine located at a hurricane shelter, if fired by natural gas, requires a propane gas backup.
 (LP-tank shall be dedicated to the generator) - b.
 Provide generator engine located at a non-shelter school powered by natural gas or by a dedicated propane tank. - c.
-Size the propane tank in accordance with the Electrical Design Criteria, Emergency Power section. - d.
+All propane tanks will be ASME code stamped, Section 8, Division 1. - d.
+Size the propane tank in accordance with the Electrical Design Criteria, Emergency Power section. - e.
 Install all LP-storage tanks underground. - a) Provide anchorage to resist floatation. - b) Provide fencing around area of tank and all above grade metering and supply equipment. - c) Provide bollards around all above grade metering and supply equipment when the equipment is located in a fenced grass area maintainable with a riding mower. - d) Provide a four foot radius gravel pad, 6" deep, around all buried tank access manholes with a weed resistant geotextile between the gravel and the sub-grade.